osamuaoki/interception-dual-function-keys/dual-function-keys.md

 ## CONFIGURATION

-There are two parts to be configured: dfk and udevmon, which launches dfk.
+There are two parts to be configured: dual-function-keys and udevmon, which launches dual-function-keys.

-See [examples](https://gitlab.com/interception/linux/plugins/dual-function-keys/-/tree/master/examples) which contains dfk and udevmon configurations.
+See [examples](https://gitlab.com/interception/linux/plugins/dual-function-keys/-/tree/master/examples) which contains dual-function-keys and udevmon configurations.

-### dfk
+### dual-function-keys

 This yaml file can go anywhere.